IRMaGe-3T/irmage-tools-resources/docs/developers/doc-mkdocs.md

 It builds all your Markdown files into HTML and create a development server.
 Open up http://127.0.0.1:8000/ in your web browser to see your documentation.
-If your are chnaging your Markdown files, the dics will be automatically rebuild in your development server.
+If your are changing your Markdown files, the dics will be automatically rebuild in your development server.